pg-support/supt-km/docs/4. Processes/e. Amazon/Amazon Support SOPs.md

 - We may offer a $5~10 partial refund for customer satisfaction, on a case-by-case basis.
 Please discuss with Tagui on this matter.

 #### Technical issues
-- **It's best to advise customers to submit support tickets on the official PG website for troubleshooting.** (template?)
+- **For technical issues / troubleshooting, It's best to advise customers to contact our official support team for further assistance.

 - If they insist on returning the product, submit a return request with pre-paid return label (same process as [[DOA]] or [[SR - Fail to Intercept]], depending on whether the product is defective).

 - Ask the customer to notify us after they ship the product(s).
 Once the product is on the road, we may proceed with [[#Order Refund]].